 - A. Pyramids are allowed up to 2 1⁄2 high. - B. For 2 1⁄2 high pyramids, there must be at least 2 spotters, one providing additional pyramid support, and both designated for each person who is above two persons high and whose primary support does not have at least one foot on the ground.
 Both spotters must be in position as the top person is loading onto the pyramid.
 One spotter must be behind the top person and the other spotter must be in front of the top person or at the side of the pyramid in a position to get to the top person if they were to dismount forward.
 Once the pyramid shows adequate stability and just prior to the dismount, this spotter can move back to catch the cradle.
-As pyramid design varies greatly, we recommend a review of any new pyramids where the spotting position may be in question.

-Clarification: For all tower pyramids, there must be a spotter who is not in contact with the pyramid in place behind the top person and one bracer to assist the thigh stand middle layer.

-C. Free-flying mounts originating from ground level may not originate in a handstand position and are allowed up to 1 flipping (3⁄4 maximum free flip between release and catch) and 1 twisting rotation, or 0 flipping and 2 twisting rotations.
-Free-flying mounts originating from above ground level are permitted and are allowed up to 1 flipping (3⁄4 maximum free flip between release and catch) and 0 twisting rotation, or up to 0 flipping and 2 twisting rotations.

-Clarification: Free-flying mounts may not significantly exceed the height of the intended skill and may not pass over, under or through other stunts, pyramids or individuals.
+As pyramid design varies greatly, we recommend a review of any new pyramids where the spotting position may be in question. - Clarification: For all tower pyramids, there must be a spotter who is not in contact with the pyramid in place behind the top person and one bracer to assist the thigh stand middle layer. - C. Free-flying mounts originating from ground level and above may not originate in a handstand position and are allowed up to 1 flipping (3⁄4 maximum free flip between release and catch) and 1 twisting rotation, or 0 flipping and 2 twisting rotations. - Clarification: Free-flying mounts may not significantly exceed the height of the intended skill and may not pass over, under or through other stunts, pyramids or individuals.